Phisketeer/phisketeer/doc/readme.txt

 Professional installation and compiling support is available through our main sponsor Phisys AG.
 Please visit: http://www.phisys.com for further information.

+Note: dialog and IDE translations are not yet finished.
+Please use English.

 Phi components:
 ===============
 - Artephis is your intuitive editor creating genius Phi Web pages